How to help your team realize extra savings while working remotely

 Save Energy Costs Working from Home

-- Use Smart Powerstrips for electronics.
-Can you believe that up to 75% of electricity used is while the item is turned off?
+- Use Smart Powerstrips for Electronics – Can you believe that up to 75% of electricity used is while the item is turned off?
 One easy way to fix this, is to plug your electronics into smart powerstrips that are easily accessible and turn them off when you are done for the day.
-Remember to also enable “sleep mode” on your devices saving even more energy.
+Remember to also enable “sleep mode” on your devices save even more energy.